-Ms Conlon is a member of the Nomination, Remuneration and Community Committee and the Health, Safety and Environment Committee.
+Mr Humphrey is a member (since 29 November 2023) of the Nomination, Remuneration and Community Committee and a member of the Audit, Risk and ESG Committee.

-Amanda Lacaze BA, MAICD
+Amanda Lacaze BA, MAICD Managing Director

-Managing Director

 Ms Lacaze was appointed as Managing Director and Chief Executive Officer of the Company on 25 June 2014 following her appointment as a Non-Executive Director of the Company on 1 January 2014.